dllmr/arch-ansible-simple-setup/README.md

 ### `core.yml`
 Installs a base set of packages from the mainstream Arch repos, inclusing Firefox, LibreOffice, GIMP, VLC and others.

+Also removes some packages that are part of the default GNOME install, but which I will not be using.

 ### `aur.yml`
 Installs packages from the Arch User Repository (AUR), including Chrome, VS Code and others.